3 things to look out for when buying high gloss kitchens

 The high-quality type of gloss finish is either the painted and lacquered type or the lacquered laminate type.
 These will never peel like the wrapped type will.
 You’ll mainly find these in Independent kitchen showrooms.

-As mentioned previously, the high street chains and trade-only suppliers mainly sell the low quality wrapped types.
+As previously mentioned, the high street chains and trade-only suppliers mainly sell the low quality wrapped types.
 Therefore, if you want to find a good selection of the high quality type gloss doors, you will need to go to Independent kitchen showrooms.

 Check the edging on high gloss kitchens